 Nonetheless, urinary tract infections remain a risk when dealing with any creature with a urinary system.
 These are caused by bacteria getting into your cat’s urinary tract via the urethra.

-Usually, the body can fight these intruders, but when it can’t, bacteria starts to grow in the bladder and urethra, causing discomfort when urinating and increased urinary frequency.
+When bacteria starts to grow in the bladder and urethra, it can cause discomfort when urinating and increased urinary frequency.

 If your cat is making longer trips to the litter box even though they’re only peeing (and they’re peeing the whole time!), then they’re experiencing polyuria.
-Usually, if your cat is experiencing polyuria, the cause is an increased thirst drive.
+Usually, if your cat is experiencing polyuria, you will also notice an increased thirst drive.

-Here are some conditions associated with increased thirst and polyuria.
+Here are some conditions associated with increased thirst (polydipsia) and polyuria.

 1. Hot Weather